AlexMollard/Portfolio/README.md

 # My Portfolio

-This is my persional portfolio.
+This is my personal portfolio.
 It uses Hugo with the [Hugo Theme Stack Starter](https://github.com/CaiJimmy/hugo-theme-stack-starter) theme.